-the part of the throat that lies above and behind the soft palate, behind the structures of the nose.
-Compare to oropharynx, pharynx.
+the part of the throat (pharynx) that lies above and behind the soft palate, behind the structures of the nose.
+Compare with oropharynx, pharynx.

 the death of one or more cells of the body.
 Necrotic refers to tissue that has died.

-to draw out a liquid, gas, or tissue fragments using suction.
-In this procedure, a needle is used to reach the cyst or tumor, and with suction, draw up (aspirate) samples to be looked at under a microscope.
+a procedure in which a thin, hollow needle is used to reach a cyst or tumor, and with suction, draw up (aspirate) samples to be looked at under a microscope.
 See also biopsy, needle biopsy.

-removal of fluid, cells, or tissue with a needle so that it can be looked at under a microscope.
+a procedure to remove fluid, cells, or tissue with a hollow needle so that it can be looked at under a microscope.
 The main types of needle biopsy are fine needle aspiration (FNA) and core biopsy.
 FNA uses a thin needle to draw up (aspirate) fluid or small tissue pieces from a cyst or tumor.
 A core needle biopsy uses a thicker needle to remove a core of tissue from a tumor.
-See also biopsy, needle aspiration.
+See also biopsy, core needle biopsy, fine needle aspiration biopsy, needle aspiration.

 a procedure used to guide a surgical biopsy when the lump is hard to find or when there are areas that look suspicious on the x-ray but there is no distinct lump.
-A thin needle is placed into the area.
-X-rays are taken and used to guide the needle to the suspicious area.
-The surgeon then uses the path of the needle as a guide to find the abnormal area to be removed.
-See also biopsy, x-ray.
+X-rays are used to guide the needle to the suspicious area.
+Then either a small amount of blue dye is injected through the needle, or a thin wire is passed through the needle and left in place, and the needle is removed.
+The surgeon then uses the dye or the wire as a guide to find the abnormal area to be removed.
+See also biopsy, wire localization, x-ray.

 a result from lab tests or pathology findings in which the abnormality being looked for was not found.
-When lymph nodes or other tissues are found to be negative for cancer, it means that no cancer was found there.
+For example, when lymph nodes or other tissues are said to be negative for cancer, it means that no cancer was found there.
 See also lymph nodes.

 see surgical margin.